Our Preferred Vineyards

 - Jones Von Drehle – Located in the upper Yadkin Valley AVA, this vineyard has some of the best bottles of wine around in our opinion.
 While we love most of their wines and are especially smitten with their Petit Verdot (red) and Petit Manseng (white).

 - McRitchie – With Oregan wine-making roots, this boutique vineyard produces a handful of amazing reds but also dips its toes into cider.

 Here is a list of vineyards you may see on your tour.
 There are 2 main areas of vineyards; Hendersonville & Tryon.

 - Stone Ashe – A gorgeous boutique vineyard serving up some amazing white wines with picturesque views.
+Part of our premium wine service upgrade.
 Available to private groups only.
 Group size restrictions apply.

 - Burntshirt – Popular vineyard 30 minutes from Asheville serving up a large variety of local wines.

 - Saint Paul’s – A hop skip & jump from Burntshirt, this boutique vineyard has some great red wines and a relaxed atmosphere.